 Do you ever wish you could experience the vibe of a different time in history?
-Well there are four great nighttime haunts in Chicago that are the closest thing to a time capsule that I’ve experienced.
+Well, there are four great nighttime haunts in Chicago that are the closest thing to a time capsule that I’ve experienced.
 These historic Chicago bars and nightclubs can take you back to the time of prohibition and speakeasies.
-My favorite historic bars and nightclubs of Chicago are the Green Mill Jazz Club, the Palm Court in the Drake Hotel, Simon’s Tavern, and the California Clipper.
+My favorite historic Chicago bars and nightclubs are the Green Mill Jazz Club, the Palm Court in the Drake Hotel, Simon’s Tavern, and the California Clipper.

-I’m so grateful to those business owners, like Dave Jemilo, that preserve that history, whether in architecture or live music or both.
+I’m so grateful to those business owners, like Dave Jemilo, that preserve their history.
+Whether in architecture, live music, both, or anything else.
 And I’m so inspired by this historic preservation of entertainment venues in Chicago that I have composed a special ode to tell you a little bit about them.

 You have thousands of options on any given night,